julianshapiro/velocity/README.md

 Velocity's focus is on being a very fast, lightweight tool for dramatically improving *UI animation performance and workflow*.

-With each of these solutions, we're comparing options that are the product of nothing but love -- for performance and for the Web.
-Choose whichever is best suited to your task at-hand.
-They're all very fast.

 ###License

 [MIT License](LICENSE). © Julian Shapiro (http://twitter.com/shapiro).